abkm-ai/abkm-ai.github.io/index.md

 feature_text: |
   👋 **Welcome to Abkm Log Book**
+title: "Abkm Log Book"
+permalink: /
+feature_text: |
+  👋 **Welcome to Abkm Log Book**
+feature_image: null
 ---

 Hi, I’m **Abdul**.

-Welcome to my public notebook—a space where I share my learnings about the evolving landscape of AI and other topics that interest me.
+Welcome to my public notebook—a space where I share my learnings about AI and other topics that interest me.

 You’ll find deep dives on topics like: